Michael Steele (musician): Doll Revolution

-By the late 1990s, the Bangles agreed to reunite, with Steele being the last holdout, only joining the reunion with the expectation that they would focus on releasing new material and not become a "Dick Clark oldies band".
-The band soon recorded a 15-track album that would eventually be released in 2003 as Doll Revolution.
+By the late 1990s, the Bangles agreed to reunite, with Steele being the last holdout, joining the reunion only with the expectation that they would focus on releasing new material and not become a "Dick Clark oldies band".
+The band soon recorded a 15-track album that was released in 2003 as Doll Revolution.
 The album had three Steele songs; "Nickel Romeo", "Between the Two" and the previously unheard "Song for a Good Son".
 Positive and negative reviews alike again noted these songs for their strikingly different sound and mood to the rest of the album.

 Despite initial brief tours in 2003, various family commitments for her bandmates meant that the band could not tour and support the album following its American release as much as Steele wished, a problem later noted by Susanna Hoffs as contributing to Steele's leaving the band in the middle of a tour.
 Although her final concert was in early 2004, her departure was not officially acknowledged until May 2005.

 In this period Steele also contributed guest bass parts to two albums by Lisa Dewey, playing on Weather Changer Girl (2000) and Busk (2004).